-Annex 3: SGSA Terms of Reference for 2012
+Annex 3: SGSA terms of reference for the next meeting

-The Study Group on Socio-Economic Dimensions of Aquaculture (SGSA), chaired by Gesche Krause, Germany, will meet in Stockholm, Sweden, 17-19 April 2012 to:
+The Study Group on Socio-Economic Dimensions of Aquaculture (SGSA), chaired by Gesche Krause, Germany, will meet in Newcastle (UK) between April 23-26st 2013 to:

-- a) Develop, identify and evaluate methods on how to assess the direct and indirect socio-economic consequences of aquaculture operations and how they relate to an assessment framework. - b) Review the role of local stakeholder inclusion and local ownership in the aquaculture production chain. - c) Address how the socio-economic framing conditions in different countries/regions affect trends in the intensity, methodology, acceptance, structure and type of aquaculture. - d) Identify new emerging issues of socio-economic aspects of aquaculture.
+- a) Identify individual and crosscutting, integrative methods to support the evaluation of the direct and indirect socio-economic consequences of aquaculture operations and how they relate to the assessment framework. - b) Examine how stakeholder inclusion and local ownership influences aquaculture. - c) Identify how social, economic, governance and environmental framing conditions influence aquaculture development. - d) Identify new emerging issues of socio-economic aspects of aquaculture.

-SGSA will report by 31 of May 2012 (via SSGHIE) for the attention of the SCICOM.
+SGSA will report by 31 of May 2013 (via SSGHIE) for the attention of the SCICOM.